 We don’t “paint things without asking any permission”, we just don’t ask the permission of Dublin City Council.
-So sue us.
-Oh wait..

 We have the permission of the owner.
 To the best of our knowledge there has only ever been two objections to any of our murals (in contrast to the substantial positive feedback).
 Did these objections even come from the neighbourhood?

 A "quality test"?
 This is a whole different conversation.
 Define quality in the context of art.
 Decide who defines it.
 Good luck.

 The “routes” referred to in the Planning & Development Act 2000 are the Planning Application Process and Section 4(1)(f).
 Neither of which are suitable.
 Are the required processes and procedures of Section 4(1)(f) or Part 8 implemented by Dublin City Council?
-We don’t believe so.
+We don’t think so.

 “You have to go through the process”.
 A mural (with no definition in legislation) is currently considered a “material change of use” and in this interview it is compared to “building an extension”.

 What relevance does "international reputation" have in the context of legislation and its implementation?

 “The city does use its discretion, like all government officials” - allow us to translate - “we have one set of rules for you and another set of rules for ourselves.”
 If there is no complaint is there still an investigation?
 Has the law still been broken?
 Will there be a prosecution?
 Who makes these decisions and how are the conclusions drawn?

 The climate change mural that was referenced was painted on red brick.

 “Checking the facts on all sides…an attempt to get around things… I’ve seen beautiful street art… and in the corner the name of a company.”
-Check the corner of Ormond Quay :)
+Check the corner of Ormond Quay.

 To use their own words, the only people “trying to get around things” are Dublin City Council.
-We spent years dealing with legal proceedings for them only to be vacated on a whim and struck out because they didn’t have “their ducks in a row”.
-Wasters.
+We spent years dealing with legal proceedings only for them only to be vacated on a whim and struck out because they didn’t have “their ducks in a row”.